 10. Save the Trigger

-This is how the completed Trigger Configuration should look like.
 This is how we define a unique click and tell the system that we want to track the specific click.
 The Tag will only send information back to Google Analytics when someone clicks on a button with the exact parameter we have set up.

-Step 9: Verify that it is working
+Step 10: Verify that the event is working

 Option 1: DebugView in Google Analytics 4